donaldrich80/modular-gitlab-ci/docs/Pages_Generator/mkdocs.md

 # GitLab Pages Generator

-To automatically generate GitLab Pages Docs, create a 'mkdocs.yml' at the root of the project and add the following to '.gitlab-ci.yml'
+To automatically generate GitLab Pages Docs, create a `mkdocs.yml` at the root of the project and add the following to the `.gitlab-ci.yml`

 --8<-- "docs/mkdocs.md"

+## Use Gitlab-CI variables in mkdocs

-GitLab-CI env variables can be passed to mkdocs.yml like so:
+GitLab-CI env variables can be passed to `mkdocs.yml` like so:

 ``` yaml
 repo_name: !!python/object/apply:os.getenv ["CI_PROJECT_PATH"]